PhotoVision/PhotoVision.github.io/_pv-markup/common-questions.md

 ## What are preference images + why should I send them in?

 When scanning by hand, there are many color and density variations we can make within a single frame.
-Your preference images serve as style references so we might best match your scans to your **creative vision**.
+Your preference images serve as style references so we can best match your scans to your **creative vision**.

 We recommend you send us **3-5 preference images** to keep on file.
 These images can be from your own film portfolio or from another film photographer whom you admire.